-(4) Country weights in the government bond sub-index are calculated on the basis of the rules for the Barclays Global Treasury GDP Weighted by Country Index.
+(4) Country weights in the government bond sub-index are calculated on the basis of the rules for the Bloomberg Barclays Global Treasury GDP Weighted by Country Bond Index.
 GDP weights shall subsequently be adjusted in accordance with the following weighting factors:

-- a) Chile, Hong Kong and Russia shall be assigned a factor of 0.25 - b) Turkey shall be assigned a factor of 0.5. - c) Other countries shall be assigned a factor of 1.
+- a) Chile, Hong Kong and Russia shall be assigned a factor of 0.25 - b) Other countries shall be assigned a factor of 1.

 All weights in the government bond sub-index shall be standardised (sum of all weights equals 1).
-In addition, special provisions apply to countries in the euro area as described in sub-paragraph (5).
+In addition, special provisions apply to countries in the eurozone as described in the fifth paragraph.